takushim/momotrack/README.md

 ![Legends](https://github.com/takushim/momotrack/raw/main/samples/cartoons_legend.jpg)

 During the tracking, a **reticle** appears to help precise marking.
 Press `SPACE` to add a marker at the center of the reticle.
-This reticle can be moved using `SHIFT + cursor keys`.
+This reticle can be moved using `CTRL + cursor keys`.
 You can also move to an image at a different time frame or Z-frame using cursor keys.

 **Note:** You can add the next marker anywhere - even in the previous frame.
 This is a disadvantage for giving a high degree of freedom.
 Be careful.